 Vander had his second band concert.
 The 1st one was at school during the day.
 This one was at night with 3 other schools.
-He may not love band, but he is doing a pretty good job learning the recorder.
+He may not love band (though I do think he likes it), but he is doing a pretty good job learning the recorder.
 I am really proud of him.

 Colb and Alex joined us for the weekend.
 We played games all day Saturday, while the boys played with their grandparents.
 I won 3 of the 4 games-that never happens.
 Justin won the other one.
 Then Sunday we went to "The Great Tchaikovsky".
 I loved it...it was a one man act all about Tchaikovsky's life including much of his music.
 Hershey Felder signed the c.d. we bought of his Irving Berlin show.
 He talked to Oliven and told him to practice his piano playing.
 Vander was not impressed.
 Both boys had a hard time sitting still for 2 hours straight.
 It was a really nice weekend, and it was super cool of Alex and Colb to fly down and celebrate Justin. :)